| Title: | Tic-Tac-Toe Game |

 AI strength. must be Integer 0 (weekest) to 5 (strongest) |

-argument controls the strength of AI, from
+level argument controls the strength of AI, from

 0 (weekest) to 5 (strongest).

-is an alias of ttt_ai(level = 0)
+ttt_random is an alias of ttt_ai(level = 0).

-object has the getmove
+A ttt_ai object has the getmove function, which takes

-object and returns a move considered as optimal.
+ttt_game object and returns a move considered as optimal.

-function is designed to take a ttt_game
+getmove function is designed to take a ttt_game object

 and returns a move using the policy function.